pernalk/GAMMCOR/README_DEV.md

 ---

 ## 📚 Documentation
+Here you can find User Manual and Developer Documentation

+### 📘 User Manual
+* It is available at: https://qchem.gitlab.io/gammcor-manual
+* If you would like to contribute, please visit: https://gitlab.com/qchem/gammcor-manual
+### 📕 Developer Documentation

-* GammCor documentation is available at: https://qchem.gitlab.io/gammcor-doc
+* It is available at: https://qchem.gitlab.io/gammcor-dev-doc
-* If you would like to contribute, please visit: https://gitlab.com/qchem/gammcor-doc
+* If you would like to contribute, please visit: https://gitlab.com/qchem/gammcor-dev-doc

 ## 🧪 Testing
 ### 🔧 Preparation